 Deniable File Systems

 This system will be the first fully deniable, secure, and tunable steganographic file system.
-All previous attempts might attain security or performance but sacrifice deniability.
-Our project will not only push the boundaries of modern steganography, but we will build a fully working system that can survive intensive forensic examination.
+All previous attempts might attain overly strong security guarantees or performance but sacrifice deniability.
+Our project will push the current understanding of deniable storage and it is our goal to build a fully working system that can survive an intensive forensic examination.
 This will allow users in the field to have a reliable, secure means of carrying information where the presence of that information does not endanger their lives.

-We plan to maintain the project indefinitely through publicly available sources such as Bitbucket or Github, as well as on the Storage and Systems Research Center’s web page.
-We hope to eventually include our system in the Linux source tree.
+We plan to maintain the project indefinitely through publicly available repositories such as Github, as well as on the Storage and Systems Research Center’s web page.

-The Artifice prototype is implemented as a Linux Device Mapper that presents the user with a virtual block device that can be formatted like any other disk.
+The Artifice prototype is implemented as a Linux Device Mapper that presents the user with a virtual block device formatted like any other disk.
 The prototype currently supports hiding in FAT-32 and EXT4 file systems with planned support for NTFS and APFS.
-The prototype also supports both Reed-Solomon and Shamir Secret Sharing for obfuscation and error correction.
-The initial prototype is capable of running simple benchmarks but a stable release is still a work in progress.
+The prototype also supports both Shamir Secret Sharing and AONT-RS for obfuscation and error correction.
+The initial prototype can run simple benchmarks, but a stable release is still a work in progress.

-We are currently designing and running experiments to better understand the constantly shifting environment in which Artifice resides.
-The amount and location of random data, free space reuse behavior, SSD TRIM, and write pattern deniability among other factors are poorly understood and greatly impact the ability of a deniable storage system to provide sufficient security guarantees.
+We are currently designing and running experiments to better understand the continually shifting environment in which Artifice resides.
+The amount and location of random data, free space reuse behavior, SSD TRIM, and write pattern deniability, among other factors, are poorly understood and significantly impact the ability of a deniable storage system to provide sufficient security guarantees.

 |Aug 13, 2019||Austen Barker, Staunton Sample, Yash Gupta, Ana McTaggart, Ethan L. Miller, Darrell D. E. Long, Secure File and Storage Systems] [Deniable File Systems]|